John Ehrlichman: Political life

 Ehrlichman worked on Nixon's unsuccessful 1960 presidential campaign and his unsuccessful 1962 California gubernatorial election campaign.
 He was an advance man for Nixon's 1968 presidential campaign.

-Following Nixon's victory, Ehrlichman became White House Counsel (John Dean would succeed him).
-Ehrlichman was Counsel for about a year before becoming Chief Domestic Advisor for Nixon.
+Ehrlichman became Nixon's first White House Counsel (John Dean would succeed him).
+Ehrlichman served as Counsel for about a year before becoming Chief Domestic Advisor.
 It was then that he became a member of Nixon's inner circle.
 He and close friend H. R. Haldeman, whom he had met at UCLA, were referred to jointly as "The Berlin Wall" by White House staffers because of their German-sounding family names and penchant for isolating Nixon from other advisors and anyone seeking an audience with him.
 Ehrlichman created "The Plumbers", the group at the center of the Watergate scandal, and appointed his assistant Egil Krogh to oversee its operations, focusing on stopping leaks of confidential information after the release of the Pentagon Papers in 1971.

-Henry Paulson was Ehrlichman's assistant in 1972 and 1973.
+Future US Treasury Secretary Henry Paulson was Ehrlichman's assistant in 1972 and 1973.

 After the start of the Watergate investigations in 1973, Ehrlichman lobbied for an intentional delay in the confirmation of L. Patrick Gray as Director of the FBI.
 He argued that the confirmation hearings were deflecting media attention from Watergate and that it would be better for Gray to be left "twisting, slowly, slowly in the wind."

 White House Counsel John Dean cited the "Berlin Wall" of Ehrlichman and Haldeman as one of the reasons for his growing sense of alienation in the White House.
 This alienation led Dean to believe he was to become the Watergate scapegoat and to his eventual cooperation with Watergate prosecutors.
 On April 30, 1973, Nixon fired Dean.
 Ehrlichman and Haldeman resigned.